 When the Affordable Care Act passed in 2010, Jerry was one of the first leaders to champion a larger role for KP in the expansion of coverage to low-income Californians, both through the Exchange and Medicaid.
 He was also one of the first leaders to understand the new role of Medicaid in the health care system, and that KP had to find a way to participate in a significant and meaningful way.
 He ensured we figured out how to make it easier for people to transition between employer based coverage and Medicaid when their financial circumstances changed.

 Sharon Levine, MD, became the first recipient of the award in 2016.
 Dr. Levine’s career speaks not only to her unwavering commitment to ensure high-quality, patient-centered health care, but her fidelity to Kaiser Permanente’s mission to improve the health of the communities we serve.
-Over her 40 year career at Kaiser Permanente, Dr. Levine demonstrated her leadership from her efforts as a member of the inaugural Kaiser Permanente Community Benefits Committee’s to establish an organized Community Benefits program, to her inspiring Kaiser Permanente to take a stand against California’s Proposition 54 which would have made it illegal for state and local agencies to collect data on race or ethnicity, to her sponsorship of Kaiser Permanente’s Northern California Coordinating Council for Environmental Stewardship
+Over her 40 year career at Kaiser Permanente, Dr. Levine demonstrated her leadership from her efforts to establish an organized Community Benefits program, to her inspiring Kaiser Permanente to take a stand against California’s Proposition 54 which would have made it illegal for state and local agencies to collect data on race or ethnicity, to her sponsorship of Kaiser Permanente’s Northern California Coordinating Council for Environmental Stewardship